Mockers

 No Link with Original Records: Mockers do not link back to the original data records, enhancing privacy but potentially reducing the usefulness of the data.
 If you want to retain the link with the original values, you can enable the Consistent Mapping feature.

 Database Type Compatibility: The return type of a mocker indicates its compatibility with specific database data types.
-For example, a mocker with a String return type is compatible with database types like (N)VARCHAR or TEXT, but not with a database type INTEGER.
+For example, a mocker with a text return type is compatible with database types like (N)VARCHAR or TEXT, but not with a database type NUMERIC (INTEGER).
 It is important to this into account when applying mockers on your columns to prevent your data generation job to fail.

 Being aware of these limitations and considerations will help you effectively use mockers while understanding their constraints.